 It’s just preschool after all!

 Readers, do you think there’s a lot of legal bribing at the “prestigious” preschools in your city?
 Why do people care so much about where their child goes to preschool so long as they are safe and learning?
+What do you think about admissions bribing in schools?
 Is there any more educational research you would like me to do and write about?